We are now OPEN for applications for places to start in September 2022

 Do I need experience in a school to apply?

-The majority of schools do look for applicants with some school experience.
 This does not need to be paid experience and can be voluntary.
 Some schools are happy for applicants to contact them with a view to undertaking voluntary work on the understanding that any necessary checks are made (e.g. DBS checks).

 What is the difference between training at the Doncaster ITT Partnership and university-based training?